 An accountability, responsibility, and initiative beyond a typical 8th grade student are required to do well in the class.

-Please see the FAQs regarding Living Environment at the middle school for further explanation including a comparison of LE at the middle school and high school.
+Please see the regarding Living Environment at the middle school for further explanation including a comparison of LE at the middle school and high school.

 Translation: Don't miss class unless you are ill (ie. appointments, music lessons, vacations, etc.) If you don't have 1200 minutes of passing labs, you can't take the Regents exam and therefore cannot get Regents credit for the course.